 - 1 Please make sure that your machine is ON. - 2 Turn on your computer.
 Close any applications running before configuration. - 3 Put the installer CD-ROM into your CD-ROM drive.
 The opening screen will appear automatically.
 If the model name screen appears, choose your machine.
 If the language screen appears, choose your language. - 4 The CD-ROM main menu will appear.
-Click Install Other Drivers or Utilities. - 6 Click BRAdmin Light and follow the on-screen instructions.
+Click Custom Installation, and then Network Utilities. - 5 Click BRAdmin Light and follow the on-screen instructions.